 In Lisbon it’s more about where not to stay.
 If you like to sleep before 4am, avoid the suburbs of Bairro Alto and Cais do Sodre.
 Historic neighbourhoods like Alfama, Mouraria and Castelo are super cute, but be prepared to potentially carry your suitcase up cobbled staircases where there is no road to your front door (not fun).
 Places like Baixa, Chiado, Principe Real and Avenida Liberdade make a good base for exploring and it’s easy to walk everywhere.
 Lisbon is a great central location to explore the wider region too, and you can easily take day trips surrounding destinations like Sintra and Cascais.

 Lisbon is a brilliant city for eating.
 While here you absolutely must try some of the city’s great Portuguese modern restaurants, cheap tascas and cool hangouts.
 Of course, if you’re travelling around the country and are craving international flavours, Lisbon is where you’ll find that.
-I’ve written an article covering my favourite restaurants and tascas in Lisbon here.
+I’ve written an article covering my favourite restaurants and tascas in Lisbon here, a guide to street food in Lisbon, and where to find the best octopus dishes.

 Everything you need to know about beautiful Lisbon